kong-jdw/gnok/README.md

 - The pagination doesn't stay on screen in a nice way when you paginate.
 The design likely needs to change to handle this.
 Alternatively maaaaybe you could scroll to bottom on click?
 - Avatar reaaaally should be its own component
 - Allow dark mode to be saved in state and restored with localstorage instead of just relying on browser preference.
+- More and better unit testing, I'll call out a few specific things that deserve testing below.

+### Tests that should exist

+- `ServiceCard.vue` needs some testing to ensure it renders content appropriately when data is missing and that its user interactions work (e.g. mailto links and route on click).
+- `useServices.ts` should be robustly tested despite its simplicity.
+It is indirectly tested by `ServiceCatalog.spec.ts` but it deserves its own suite since it's so critical.
+- `SearchInput.vue` should have a test making sure events are emitted as expected and that controlling it with clicks and "Enter" work.

 ## Minor issues with my code